Skip to content

 Only one Controller should have Provisioning Mode active at any given time.

 When enabled, the Controller broadcasts a WPA2-protected WiFi SSID of FireFly-Provisioning.
 The SoftAP accepts only one connected device at a time.
-Provisioning Mode is automatically disabled after 30 minutes (configurable at compile time via PROVISIONING_MODE_TTL).
+Provisioning Mode is automatically disabled after 5 minutes in production builds and 30 minutes in debug builds (configurable at compile time via PROVISIONING_MODE_TTL).

 Provisioning Mode is enabled via the Configurator UI or by calling PUT /api/provisioning.
 Enabling it may take several seconds while the Controller's on-board WiFi radio starts and the approved device list is prepared.
 Disabling it takes a second or two to disconnect devices and shut down the SoftAP.